A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Preliminaries

 One can quantify how well the decompressed data retains essential information while adhering to the defined error thresholds.

-\textbf{Size metrics (in CR and BR)} quantify how much a compressor can reduce the data size.
-Typical size measurements include \textit{compression ratio} (CR), the ratio of original data size to compressed data size, and \textit{bit rate} (BR), the average number of bits used to represent each nodal value.
+\textbf{Size metrics} quantify how much a compressor can reduce the data size.
+Typical size metrics include \textit{compression ratio} (CR), the ratio of original data size to compressed data size, and \textit{bitrate} (BR), the average number of bits used to represent each value.

 \textbf{Error metrics} measure how the decompressed data deviates from the original data after compression, but all existing error metrics measure pointwise (in the context of unstructured meshes, vertexwise) error.
 Because an unstructured mesh represents the continuous domain $\mathbb{X}$, new metrics are needed to measure the compression quality of unstructured mesh data.
-Examples of vertexwise error metrics include MSE, which measures the average of squared pointwise differences between original and decompressed data on mesh nodes
+Examples of vertexwise error metrics include MSE, which measures the average of squared differences between nodal data: